pinellolab/CRISPR-SURF/README.md

 **Running Cas-OFFinder**

-The off-targets from the designed sgRNAs can be enumerated with Cas-OFFinder by isolating the 4th column in the CRISPR-SURF Design output file, ```SURF_designed_sgRNAs.csv```.
+The off-targets of the designed sgRNAs can be enumerated with Cas-OFFinder by isolating the 4th column in the CRISPR-SURF Design output file, ```SURF_designed_sgRNAs.csv```.
 Instructions on running Cas-OFFinder can be found here: http://www.rgenome.net/cas-offinder/portable

 ## CRISPR-SURF Count